cyberbotics/webots/docs/guide/distancesensor-sensors.md

 }
 ```

-The `lookupTable` field of the [DistanceSensor](../reference/distancesensor.md) is already implemented according to it characteristics found in his [datasheet](https://www.pololu.com/file/0J157/GP2D120-DATA-SHEET.pdf).
+The `lookupTable` field of the [DistanceSensor](../reference/distancesensor.md) is already implemented according to the characteristics found in the [datasheet](https://www.pololu.com/file/0J157/GP2D120-DATA-SHEET.pdf).

 The function `wb_distance_sensor_get_value` return the voltage/intensity of the measurement.
 To convert these values, use the following formulas:
 - Given meter, the result expected is in voltage: `y(x) = 0.5131*x^(-0.5735)-0.6143`